omarakamal/Ironbeers-Full-Stack-Lab/README.md

 <br>

+The pictures for each one of these links is located in the /assets folder in this repository.
 Feel free to style the page in any way that you prefer.
 If you want to follow the below example, you can find the corresponding images in the `src/assets` folder.

 <br>